 In an age where an increasing number of consumers are taking their shopping online, business owners can sometimes lose sight of the importance of maintaining an attractive store.
 However, the statistics show that physical stores still play a major role for local businesses today.
 According to Rutgers University, physical sales constitute more than three-fourths of all sales, and consumers spend six times more in-store than online.

 Clearly, foot traffic is still the bread and butter of the retail world.
 But how can store owners draw additional traffic?
-Here are four tips for entrepreneurs looking to boost brick-and-mortar sales:
+Here are four tips for entrepreneurs looking to increase foot traffic in a business.

 Tip #1: Learn About the Community

 Business owners must determine who their target customers are.
 While hopeful entrepreneurs might argue that their target demographic is “anyone and everyone”, it is impossible to effectively market to a very broad audience.
 In fact, your target demographic is a key factor in choosing where a business should operate.

 Consider: What is the age of your ideal customer?
 What is their income?
 What are their needs?
 Your marketing strategy should resonate with your target audience.
 Everything from advertising to the appearance of your store should be consistent with the needs and desires of your target audience.
 This can effectively and naturally lead to greatly improved foot traffic to your business.

 With this in mind, take a look at your local community.
 While looking up demographic information for your region can help, simply observing the area can be illuminating.
 If residents of your local area don’t match your ideal customer profile, it is time to reassess your marketing strategy.

 Tip #2: Create an Attractive Storefront